GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 #### PWEService

 In the following section we are going to analyze the necessary steps that we going to perform to test, to do that we will use a diagram for each step.
 It's important to notice that the diagrams are complementary and that each step incrementally concurs to the integration testing of the entire subsystem.
 For simplicity sake in each step diagram the connections with the components tested in previous steps are omitted in the diagrams, but obviously we will not use stubs or drivers in the place of components which integration has already been tested (e.g. the in the second step we won't show the component **Model** even if it is involved in the testing activity).
+The correct integration of the **NotificationController** will be tested mainly during the integration of the subsystems because at this level it would not be so meaningful.

 As already mentioned in the previous sections we will start the integration of the subcomponents of the central node starting from the data access ones.